Yash10102010/VU-Pro/README.md

 # VU-Pro
-This font was created by me, you can use it for commercial and personal use.
+This font was created by me, you can use it for commercial and personal projects.